jgeraigery/SpotlightHelp/pages/ConnectReplication/replication_grid_top200actions_agents.md

 ## Action Time

-Time at which the action described in the Action Message column was performed.
+The time at which the action described in the **Action Message** column was performed.

 {% include links.html %}